stephiescastle/comprecon-syllabus/arduino/README.md

 - 120 ohm resistor
 - 3v LED

-## Use a knob to control the blink rate
+## Lesson 4: Use a knob to control the blink rate

 ![external led with potentiometer](http://stephiescastle.com/teaching/computation-reconsidered/external-led-pot_bb.svg)